squarism/file_io_polyglot/README.md

 IO speed is fixed (maybe).
 The real challenge is in program design to get through the file fast enough while asyncing/whatever out to a processing layer.
 At least this is what I imagine.
 I'm not sure if there's anything like concurrent or parallel IO.

-Also this data file is only 145k so maybe that's not enough.
+Also this data file is only 1.4MB so hopefully that's enough.

 The answer should be 10 phone numbers btw.